Spousal Support California

 Alimony is intended to aid the lower earning spouse in making the transition from married to single.

 To give them time to get back on their feet and become self-sufficient after the divorce.

 How long that will take is a matter of much debate as depending on how long you and your spouse were married, the answer may be never!

 There are a few things you need to understand about the challenges of determining alimony in California:

 - While there are guidelines to calculate temporary spousal support in California, you and your spouse are free to agree on any amount and duration for more long-term alimony amounts;

-- Since the Tax Cuts and Jobs Act (TCJA) passed in 2017 has eliminated the deduction of spousal support payments for payors and recipients are no longer required to report payments as taxable income, long-standing tactics used to foster agreement are no longer useful;
+- Since the Tax Cuts and Jobs Act (TCJA) passed in 2017 has eliminated the deduction of spousal support payments for payors and recipients are no longer required to report payments as taxable income at the Federal level, long-standing tactics used to foster agreement are no longer useful;

 - While on the surface, it might appear as if this tax change benefits the recipient and hurts the payor, it actually negatively impacts both parties;